Genesis Day Rehabilitation Program

 First in Iowa - Filling the gap between inpatient and outpatient therapy

-The program, the first in Iowa and the only one in the Quad Cities region, serves as a bridge for patients who no longer require hospitalization but still need intensive, regular rehabilitation after a serious illness or injury.
+The Genesis Day Rehabilitation program is for patients who are able to stay in their own homes and come to Genesis during the day for intensive rehabilitation.
+It serves as a bridge for patients who no longer require hospitalization but still need intensive, regular rehabilitation after a serious illness or injury.
 Patients continue the necessary level of therapy during the day, and then return home at night and to daily life.

 The Day Rehabilitation Program at Genesis fills a much-needed gap between inpatient and traditional outpatient rehabilitation services.
 Located in a newly renovated area on the West Campus hospital’s second floor, the program has a sunlit open gym area, exam rooms for nursing and physician care, a kitchen to learn activities of daily living and a courtyard for outdoor therapy.